 Square offers easy-to-use software and quick transaction speed.
 They also have a wide range of pricing options.
 With around-the-clock customer support, your questions get answers when you need them.

 PayPal is a popular credit card processing service with low fees and secure transactions.
 In addition, they have relationships with all major credit card companies which gives your customers more options.

 Frequently asked questions about Credit card processing

 It’s the technology used to read the customer’s credit or debit card information during the payment process.
 It validates that there are enough funds to pay the merchant and then shifts the process to the credit card processor.

 Also known as a payment processor, this system connects the merchant’s account, cardholder’s bank, and the credit card network to each other.
 The Payment Card Industry Data Security Standard (PCI DSS) requires credit card processors and merchants to follow strict security standards.

 Make shopping easier with Birdeye Payments

 Besides pricing and customer service, payment options are another important part of the consumer journey.
 With Birdeye Payments, you can provide your customers with a simple and safe way to make their purchases.
 Plus, Birdeye Payments connects with most accounting software making it a seamless payment tool for your business.
-Watch our free demo to learn more about Birdeye Payments.
+Be sure to download our free digital payments guide to learn more.
+Just click the banner below.